Statistical learning on randomized data to verify quantum state approximate k-designs: Introduction

 Quantum $k$-designs are extensions of the classical $k$-design concept in which the probability distributions of unitary operators or quantum states averaged over a polynomial function up to degree $k$ is identical to the average over a unique group-invariant measure, in this case a Haar measure.
 Quantum $k$-designs find many applications in quantum information theory which include estimating fidelity \cite{Dankert2009}, performing state tomography \cite{Ohliger2013}, implementing cryptography \cite{Adam2013, Lancien2020}, randomized encoding and benchmarking of quantum circuits \cite{cross2019validating, brandao2021models, boixo2018characterizing, bouland2019complexity, haferkamp2020closing} and simulators \cite{bernien2017probing}, checking for entanglement \cite{brydges2019probing}, generating topological order \cite{weinstein2008parameters} and studying the black hole information paradox \cite{hayden2007black, piroli2020random}.
-Recent studies also reveal the relevance of quantum $k$-designs in the thermalization process for many-body systems \cite{Choi2021, Cotler2021}.
-However, generating quantum designs on any quantum processor is challenging as the number of gates grows exponentially with the number of qubits and requires a high degree of control over a large set of noisy parameters \cite{Dankert2009, brandao2016local, Ohliger2013, onorati2017mixing, nakata2017efficient, elben2018renyi}.
-Alternatively, \textit{approximate quantum state designs} (see Fig.~\ref{fig:kdes-bloch}) are relatively easy to construct and by definition, they are distributions of random ensemble of states that approximate their exact counterparts sufficiently.
+Recent studies also reveal the relevance of quantum $k$-designs in the thermalization process for many-body systems \cite{Choi2021, Cotler2021, nautiyal2023quantum}.
+However, generating quantum designs on any quantum processor is challenging and requires a high degree of control over a large set of noisy parameters \cite{Dankert2009, brandao2016local, Ohliger2013, onorati2017mixing, nakata2017efficient, elben2018renyi}, as the number of gates grows exponentially with the number of qubits.
+Alternatively, \textit{approximate quantum state designs} (see Fig.~\ref{fig:kdes-bloch}) are relatively easy to construct and by definition, they are distributions of states that approximate their exact counterparts.

+The degree of randomness in an ensemble of states is characterized by estimating its closeness to the relevant quantum $k$-design, a task that naturally depends on the information available about the ensemble of states.
+However, gathering such information can be an experimentally resource intensive task, akin to quantum state tomography for large systems \cite{White, Lvovsky, Itatani, Cramer}.
+Over the years, there has been a push towards efficient quantum state tomography \cite{Lanyon2017, Cramer2010, huang2020predicting, Smith2021}.
+In the same spirit, this work deals with the efficient and accurate characterization of numerically simulated random ensembles of states.